tomsalden/PCAP04/README.md

 ✅Read data synchronously with PCAP04, as recommended in the datasheet

-⬜️Add SD-card to the system to log data
+✅Add SD-card to the system to log data

 ⬜Place PCAP04 settings file on SD card